-In the financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities.
+In the financial statements, long-term debt and other long-term obligations are reported as liabilities.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method.

 Lease Liabilities represent WOU's obligation to make lease payments arising from the lease.
 Lease Liabilities are recognized at the lease commencement date based on the present value of future lease payments expected to be made during the lease term.
 The present value of lease payments is discounted based on a borrowing rate determined by WOU.